alpacaaa/openid_auth/README.markdown

 ### Known Issues

 There's an issue with google apps authentication which the awesome [Stephen has spotted](http://symphony-cms.com/discuss/thread/51831/1/#position-20).
+It might have been fixed since I initially wrote the extension, we'll never know :\

 ### Integration with members extension

 This [simple extension](https://gist.github.com/868021) provides a basic integration with members extension.
+It has been further developed by **@bauhouse** so go checkout [the repo](https://github.com/domain7/members_openid).